Earthworks (band): Gwilym Simcock replaces Steve Hamilton; more changes including work with The Underground Orchestra (2004)

-Last working years (2005-2007)
+Last working years (2005–2007)

 During 2005, Bruford mostly sidelined Earthworks to concentrate on running the increasing reissue programme on Summerfold and Winterfold.
 Bruford performed with various versions of the band for occasional concerts around the world, and more Earthworks recordings were made with a lineup of Bruford, Garland, Simcock and bass guitarist Laurence Cottle (who had replaced Hodgson).
 However, Bruford has subsequently confessed to having been uncertain about Earthworks’ artistic future during this particular year.

-In 2006, the band travelled to South East Asia, during which time Bruford noticed that drum clinic appearances now appeared to be more popular than live band shows.
-Nonetheless more concerts followed in Spain, Poland and Scandinavia.
+In 2006, the band travelled to Southeast Asia, during which time Bruford noticed that drum clinic appearances now appeared to be more popular than live band shows.
+Nonetheless, more concerts followed in Spain, Poland and Scandinavia.
 Bruford was also determined to take the full British version of Earthworks to New York regardless of the financial risk.
 He did so in November 2006, balancing the budget with the money he was now getting from clinic work and solo appearances.
 There were no Earthworks gigs in 2007, although Summerfold released two Video Anthology DVDs.

 Final split (2008)

-In the summer of 2008, Earthworks played a concert at Ronnie Scott's in London which proved to be the band's final appearance.
+In the summer of 2008, Earthworks played a concert at Ronnie Scott's in London, which proved to be the band's final appearance.
 Following twenty-two years of effort, Bruford had concluded that music business economics and the relationship of work to reward (and even to the practical business of survival) would no longer support either the band or himself.
 Although the reissue programme on Summerfold continued, Earthworks as an ongoing project was finally and formally closed down on 1 January 2009 (along with all of Bruford's other live and studio projects) when the drummer announced his retirement from playing music at anything other than a teaching level.
 Cottle returned to various sessions and sideman work, Garland to his other projects, and Simcock (who was now attracting a great deal of critical and music industry attention) to a burgeoning cross-disciplinary career in both jazz and classical music.